 Let rough size S = the radius of the smallest sphere within which the object will fit.

-Nevertheless, it would be unreasonable to object to this definition as a single number characterization of object size, given no additional information about the distribution of object types.
+Nevertheless, it would be unreasonable to reject this definition as a single number characterization of object size, given no additional information about the distribution of object types.

 I suggest we think about IQ in a similar way.